Manita-Inn/IoT-Group-1-Mini-Project/README.md

 * Application layer

 **1. Sensing Layer**
-> The sensing layer consists of multiple sensors responsible for collecting environmental and operational data from the parking area.
+The sensing layer consists of multiple sensors responsible for collecting environmental and operational data from the parking area.
 These sensors continuously provide input to the ESP32 microcontroller.

 * **1.1 Ultrasonic Sensor:** (Vehicle Detection)
-> The ultrasonic sensor is installed at the parking entrance to detect incoming vehicles.
+The ultrasonic sensor is installed at the parking entrance to detect incoming vehicles.
 The sensor measures the distance between itself and an object by sending ultrasonic sound waves and measuring the echo time.

-  > Inside the system, it performs the following tasks:
+Inside the system, it performs the following tasks:
 1. Detects when a vehicle approaches the parking entrance
 2. Triggers the gate opening process if parking slots are available
 3. Prevents unnecessary gate opening when no vehicle is present

-  > Operational Logic:
+Operational Logic:
 1. The sensor continuously measures distance.
 2. If the detected distance is less than 10 cm, a vehicle is considered present.
 3. The system then checks parking slot availability.
 4. If a slot is available, the gate opens automatically.
 5. This allows the parking system to operate without manual intervention.

 * **1.2 IR Sensor:** (Parking Slot Detection)
-> Three IR sensors are installed at each parking slot to detect whether a vehicle is occupying the slot.
+Three IR sensors are installed at each parking slot to detect whether a vehicle is occupying the slot.

-> Function in the System:
+Function in the System:
 1. Monitor individual parking spaces
 2. Determine the number of available parking slots
 3. Update the parking slot display
 4. Provide real-time information to the web dashboard and Blynk application

-  > Operational Logic:
+Operational Logic:
 1. Sensor Value is 0 > Slot is empty
 2. Sensor Value is 1 > Slot is Occupied

-> Special IR or IR Exit Sensor is an additional infrared sensor which installed at the exit gate to detect vehicles leaving the parking area. **Functions**: Detect vehicles exiting the parking lot and trigger automatic opening of the exit gate.
+Special IR or IR Exit Sensor is an additional infrared sensor which installed at the exit gate to detect vehicles leaving the parking area. **Functions**: Detect vehicles exiting the parking lot and trigger automatic opening of the exit gate.
 Once a vehicle passes the exit sensor, the system opens the exit gate and automatically closes it after a short delay.

-* **DHT11 Sensor:** Environmental Monitoring
+* **1.3 DHT11 Sensor:** (Environmental Monitoring)
-> The DHT11 sensor measures temperature and humidity in the parking environment.
+The DHT11 sensor measures temperature and humidity in the parking environment.
 Although it is not required for parking operations, it provides useful environmental data for monitoring the parking area.

 The data is used for:
   1. Displaying environmental conditions on the LCD screen
   2. Sending temperature and humidity data to the Blynk application
   3. Providing environmental monitoring through Telegram commands

 **2. Processing Layer**

-> The processing layer is the core intelligence of the system, handled by the ESP32 microcontroller running MicroPython.The ESP32 is responsible for:
+The processing layer is the core intelligence of the system, handled by the ESP32 microcontroller running MicroPython.

+The ESP32 is responsible for:
 - Reading sensor data
 - Counting available parking slots
 - Controlling the entry and exit gates
 - Preventing vehicles from entering when parking is full
 - Sending system data to IoT platforms

-> Parking Slot Management: The ESP32 reads the IR slot sensors and determines the number of available parking spaces.
+Parking Slot Management: The ESP32 reads the IR slot sensors and determines the number of available parking spaces.

->  Gate Control Logic: The ESP32 determines when to open or close the parking gates based on several conditions.
-The entry gate opens when a vehicle is detected by the ultrasonic sensor and at least one parking slot is available.
-The entry gate remains closed when no vehicle is detected and parking is full.
-Lastly, the exit gate opens automatically when the exit IR sensor detects a vehicle leaving.
+Gate Control Logic:
+* Entry gate opens when: vehicle detected and slots available
+* Entry gate stays closed when: no vehicle or parking is full
+* Exit gate opens when: exit sensor detects a vehicle

 * **Actuators: Servo Motors**
 Two servo motors are used to control the parking gates.